 If you partner with an experienced software development company, ask them to estimate the cost based on your requirements.
 Get a quote from them.
 Then you receive the actual amount for your purposes as well as time estimation.

 Many of our startup clients have already received considerable funds with the MVPs we developed.
-The Gearheart software development company works only with the experienced developers.
-We focus on what is really important for the client, set out core functionality and get the first MVP in two weeks after the inquiry.
+The Gearheart software development company works only with experienced developers.
+We focus on what is really important for the client, set out core functionality, and get the first MVP in two weeks after the inquiry.
+You can check more information on MVP development services in our Projects.
 We will be happy to work with you on your project or provide you with our advice.